richarddun/Entourage/PROGRAM_FLOW.md

 # Entourage Program Flow Documentation

 ## Overview
 Entourage is a cross-platform, voice-enabled chat client for OpenAI's GPT4.1-mini model.
 It provides a GUI interface built with Kivy that allows users to interact with an AI assistant through text input or voice commands.
-The application supports session management, persistent conversation memory, and voice input/output using OpenAI Whisper and Amazon Polly.
+The application supports session management, persistent conversation memory, and voice input/output using OpenAI Whisper with intelligent TTS selection (ElevenLabs primary, Amazon Polly fallback).
+Voice output is only activated when using speech recognition to maintain a clean user experience.

 ## Main Components